Tenyo3435/Splicer/README.txt

 You will now have the results as a text file.

-Donor sites: For each sequence, Splicer will output the query sequence from the start of the sequence up until it reaches a putative donor splice site.
-You will be able to see this as the sequence will end with ">".
-Each query sequence will also have the relative score (%), this just tells the you how close to the donor site score got to the maximum score possible.
-Thus, the higher the percentage the closer it resembles the known donor splice sites from your organism.
+Donor sites: For each sequence, Splicer will output the query sequence with the putative donor splice site marked with a ">" symbol.
+Note that the true donor splice site may be anywhere within that region.

-Acceptor sites: For each sequence, Splicer will output the query sequence from first putative acceptor splice site until the end of the query sequence.
-Thus, putative acceptor sites will start with "<"
+Acceptor sites: For each sequence, Splicer will output the query sequence with the putative acceptor splice site marked with a "<" symbol.
+Note that the true acceptor splice site may be anywhere within that region.

 OTHER FLAGS: